Manuel Pellegrini returns to Premier League as West Ham United manager

 “Manuel brings a reputation for attacking football and getting the best out of his players,” Sullivan added.
 “We believe he will attract new talent to the London Stadium as well as improving the current squad.”

-Pellegrini led City to another League Cup in 2016 before making way for current boss Pep Guardiola.
+Pellegrini led City to another League Cup triumph in 2016 before making way for current boss Pep Guardiola.

-One of Pellegrini’s challenges at West Ham will be to deliver the sort of football that will bring fans flocking to London Stadium, the club’s unpopular home since they left Upton Park in 2016.
+One of Pellegrini’s challenges at West Ham will be to deliver the sort of football that will keep fans happy at London Stadium, the club’s unpopular home since they left Upton Park in 2016.

 Fans have become increasingly disenchanted with the club’s main owners, Sullivan and David Gold, this season and protested at some home games.